morganross/FilePromptForge/README.md

-dont use defaults just for testing. may not need deaults everywhere

-it uses dics to send info to other scripts?? no, use variables and files??

 the part that actully calls the api request will be seperate logic script

-we will use all 3?
-i would perfer to use only dics and args i think

 keep in mind it will be parallelized, so one line at a time might not work.